Interacting Dirac Materials: Dirac Materials: Noninteracting quasiparticles

-where $v_D$, the slope of the cone, is the Dirac velocity and the spinor ${\bm\Psi}^{\dagger}_{\vk}$ is composed of the states belonging to the two inequivalent sub-lattices in the honeycomb unit cell.
-The Pauli matrices $\sigma_{x,y}$ correspond to a \textit{pseudospin} structure arising out of the sub-lattice degrees of freedom.
+where $v_D$, the slope of the cone, is the Dirac velocity.
+The spinor ${\bm\Psi}^{\dagger}_{\vk}$ is composed of the states belonging to the two inequivalent sub-lattices in the honeycomb unit cell.
+The Pauli matrices $\sigma_{x,y}$ correspond to the \textit{pseudospin} structure arising out of the sub-lattice degrees of freedom.
+See~\ref{sec:small_deri} for the details of the derivation of fermionic and bosonic Dirac Hamiltonian.

-In contrast, we notice that the Dirac-like bosonic excitations are relatively high-energy states compared to their fermionic counterpart.
-As a result, it is sufficient to focus on the linear conical spectrum (see Fig.~\ref{fig:Spectrum}b) around the Dirac nodes for the latter case, whereas for bosons the entire band-structure has to be taken into account as in Fig.~\ref{fig:Spectrum}a.
-Algebraic structure of the Dirac equation, describing the states around these Dirac crossing points, nevertheless remains identical for both the cases.
-Clearly, statistics does not affect the analytical structure of the single particle band dispersions (see Fig.~\ref{fig:Spectrum}).
+We notice that the bosonic Dirac excitations are high-energy states compared to the band-bottom edge in Fig.~\ref{fig:Spectrum}a.
+As a result, it is sufficient to focus on the conical portion (see Fig.~\ref{fig:Spectrum}b) around the Dirac nodes for fermions, whereas for bosons the entire band-structure is considered as illustrated in Fig.~\ref{fig:Spectrum}a.
+Despite these mutual differences, Dirac bosons and fermions display various common experimental features \--- for example, the Klein-tunneling in photons possessing Dirac-like dispersions of topological photonic insulators~\cite{Nieaap8802}, the square-root magnetic-field-dependent Landau quantization in Dirac phonons~\cite{Wen2019}.
+Motivated by these common experimental observations, we set out to investigate whether such similarities exist in the interacting regime.

-This fact implies that one would expect a similar set of universal observable features in bosonic Dirac materials as seen in their fermionic counterparts.
-Indeed, Klein-tunneling has been observed in photons possessing Dirac-like dispersions in topological photonic insulators~\cite{Nieaap8802}, a square-root magnetic field dependent Landau quantization is observed in Dirac phonons~\cite{Wen2019}.
-Hence, at the single particle level, fermionic and bosonic Dirac systems can be thought of as the two analogous subsections of a universal class of materials, which we identify as Dirac matter.